Social Science blog

 The recent cyber-attack has had a severe impact on our digital collections.
 Unfortunately we currently cannot provide access to abstracting databases and e-resources via our reading room PCs.
 Similarly, we are not able to provide access to books and journals published in the UK or in Ireland that have been deposited with the Library in electronic format rather than in print.
 This affects many British (and also Irish) books published since 2013 as roughly half of the Library's intake from these countries is received in digital format.

 However, readers can still order journals and printed books to use in our study spaces, and social work dictionaries, encyclopedias and reference sources on related topics are available on the open shelves.
 Social work research demands a multi-disciplinary approach, and we can still provide access to a broad spectrum of topics from a wide range of subject areas.
-Our research monographs cover a wide field of subject disciplines and many are held in the Social Science Reading Room.
+Our research monographs cover a wide field of subject disciplines and many are held in the Social Sciences Reading Room.

 Here are just a few examples of books are available to order and use in the reading rooms, that can be found in our catalogue: